bridgethaney/Airport_Control_Map/README.md

 ### Introduction

 This choropleth map displays over 950 airports across the United States.
-They are scattered throughout all 50 states, as well as the US territory of Puerto Rico.
+They are scattered throughout all 50 states, as well as located in the US territory of Puerto Rico.
 As observed, the airports are divided into whether they have control towers or not.
-This is meant to create a discussion around whether control towers are more dominant or if there are more airports without control towers.
-It is also important to figure out the implications of why there are not control towers.
 The map is also color coordinated based on the number of airports in each state.
+These two pieces of information can formulate important analysis and hypotheses into why airports in the United States are operated in certain ways and whether there is a relationship between

 ### How to Use and Read the Map